-Environmental Tips for Your Yard
+Environmental Tips for Homeowners

-- Weeds: Kill plants between stones with a gallon (4L) vinegar, 1 cup salt, half teaspoon dish detergent.
-(Clean your coffee maker with the vinegar, then dissolve salt with it.)
+- Weeds: Kill plants between stones with a mixture of 4L (1 gal) vinegar, 1 cup salt, ½ teaspoon dish detergent.
+Apply before several days of dry weather.

 - Bugs: Soak rhubarb leaves in a pail of water for 2-3 days to water flowers and vegetables (cover it as this is poisonous).
 Wait a week before harvesting food as this is poisonous to humans too!